Adding and Managing Users

 - Navigate to User settings

-- Click the blue +-icon on the bottom right
+- Click the purple +-icon on the bottom right

 - Add a name or e-mail address